jorendorff/gc-in-50-lines/README.md

 ## Toy GC vs. real GC

-Now that we've seen a garbage collector in just 50 lines of code, the question arises, are all garbage collectors this simple?
+Now that we&rsquo;ve seen a garbage collector in just 50 lines of code, the question arises, are all garbage collectors this simple?

 The answer is no... garbage collectors are some of the most complex software we make.
 A GC can be thousands of lines of code.

 Why is this garbage collector not serious?
-What's wrong with it?
+What&rsquo;s wrong with it?

 *   **Objects are just two pointers.**
     This is obviously pretty limiting, but now that we have it working,